chrisstoll1/ActiveCollabHelperExtension/README.md

 1. Fork the repository
 2. Clone the repository to your local machine
 3. Install the dependencies by running `npm install`
-4. Run `npm run build` to build the extension
+4. Run `npm run dev` to build the extension
 5. Load the extension into your browser
 6. Make your changes
 7. Submit a pull request